Kafkania pebble

-The Kafkania pebble is a small rounded river pebble about 5 cm long, with Linear B symbols and a double axe symbol inscribed on it.
+The Kafkania pebble is a small rounded river pebble about 5 cm long, with marks resembling Linear B and a double axe inscribed on it.
 It was found in Kafkania, some 7 km north of Olympia, on 1 April 1994 in a 17th-century BC archaeological context.
 If it were genuine, it would be the earliest writing on the Greek mainland, and by far the earliest document in Linear B. The Kafkania Pebble would also have had to exist two or more centuries before the earliest of the Linear B Documents.
 However, it is in all probability a modern forgery and a hoax.

 Inscription

-The pebble bears a short inscription of eight syllabic signs in Linear B, possibly reading a-so-na / qo-ro-qa / qa-jo.
+The pebble bears a short inscription of eight signs apparently from the Linear B syllabary, possibly reading a-so-na / qo-ro-qa / qa-jo.
 The reverse side shows a double-axe symbol.
 The inscription is identified by some to be in Mycenean Greek, but that identification remains disputed.
 It has been suggested that such an isolated example of Linear B script indicates, at best, an early stage of Mycenaean writing at the time of origin.

 G. Owens suggests that the inscription is Minoan in origin rather than Mycenaean.
 Then, a Minoan could have written the text for a Mycenaean.
 No evidence exists that the Mycenaean Greeks wrote before the Linear B archive of Knossos.